NirmalkumarC-14/Website-page/README.md

 # Website-page
-Front-end of contract website using HTML and CSS
+Front-end of contract website using HTML and inlineCSS